From the Weekend (and a fun photo project)

 p.s.
 Want an easy project?
 Theses “Polaroid” coasters are AMAZING!

-I used my Instagram photos, but use any of yours that you love and cut them to the right size. (and, Hi – come find me on Instagram, it’s my favorite!
+I used my Instagram photos, but use any top stock photos that you love and cut them to the right size. (and, Hi – come find me on Instagram, it’s my favorite!
 I’m @lillianranauro and I’d love to follow you, too!)
 I made these over the past few days and they’re my new very favorite project ever.
 The ceramic tiles were $0.16 each at Lowe’s and the prints were $0.15ish cents each.
 So maybe $5 for the whole project.
 A few coats of modge podge and a couple of layers of acrylic coating and you have awesome new coasters!
 (Or in my case – now you HAVE coasters, yay!)
 I let them dry one layer at a time, so it took a few days.
 But it was worth it – they’re so fun!
 Now that I found those tiles for so little, I kind of want to try this project, too.